 On the front lines of health care, nurse practitioners (NPs) can improve vaccination rates by developing a trusting relationship with parents and being armed with information based on sound clinical evidence.
 AANP offers a number of patient education tools, continuing education (CE) courses, members-only practice briefs and other resources to help keep clinicians informed — and help them inform patients of the life-saving potential of vaccinations.

 With a focus on health promotion, disease prevention, and health education and counseling, NPs guide patients in making smarter health and lifestyle choices — and can advocate for global health and the quest to fund global vaccines.
 As a Shot@Life Partner, AANP encourages all health care providers to learn more about how to increase vaccine awareness and disseminate information about how deadly vaccine-preventable diseases can be.

 Shot@Life is a grassroots advocacy campaign of the United Nations Foundation that champions global childhood immunization via public education, grassroots advocacy and fundraising.
 As a Shot@Life Champion, those interested in supporting vaccinations around the globe gain valuable training, education and relationships with other vaccination advocates.

-Champions are invited to attend the Shot@Life Champions Summit each winter in Washington D.C., where they gain in-depth information on current news, sharpen their advocacy skills and meet with members of Congress on Capitol Hill.
+Champions are invited to attend the Shot@Life Champion Summit each winter in Washington D.C., where they gain in-depth information on current health news, sharpen their advocacy skills and meet with members of Congress on Capitol Hill.